Weakly Hyperbolic Involutions: Introduction

 Pfister's Local-Global Principle says that a regular quadratic form over a (formally) real field represents a torsion element in the Witt ring if and only if its signature at each ordering of the field is zero.
 This result has been extended in \cite{LU} to central simple algebras with involution.

 The theory of central simple algebras with involution is a natural extension of quadratic form theory.
-On the one hand many concepts and related results associated to quadratic forms have been extended to algebras with involution.
-Examples include isotropy, hyperbolicity, cohomological invariants and signatures.
+On the one hand many concepts and results from quadratic form theory have been extended to algebras with involution.
 On the other hand quadratic forms are used as tools in the study of algebras with involution.
 Examples include involution trace forms and spaces of similitudes.

-In this article we are interested in weakly hyperbolic algebras with involution, a natural generalization of torsion quadratic forms considered first in \cite[Chap.~5]{Unger}.
+In this article we are interested in weakly hyperbolic algebras with involution, a natural generalization of torsion quadratic forms, which was considered first in \cite[Chap.~5]{Unger}.
 In \cite{LU} such algebras with involution were characterized as those having trivial signature at all orderings of the base field, thus generalizing Pfister's Local-Global Principle.

-We aim to give a new exposition of this result, including several new aspects and extensions.
+We give a new exposition of this result, highlighting several new aspects, and obtain some extensions.
+In particular, we provide bounds for the torsion order of nilpotent quadratic forms and extend this result to involutions.
 We attempt to minimize the use of hermitian forms and treat algebras with involution as direct analogues of quadratic forms.
+We only consider fields of characteristic different from $2$ since the notion of weak hyperbolicity is only interesting in this case.

 The structure of this article is as follows.
-In Section~\ref{Sec:PLGP} we give a self-contained presentation of Pfister's Local-Global Principle for quadratic forms in a generalized version, relative to a preordering.
-Along the way we will set up the necessary background material from the theory of quadratic forms and ordered fields.
-This corresponds to the material covered in \cite[Chap.~1]{LamOVQ}.
-Our approach makes crucial use of Lewis' annihilating polynomials, enabling us to touch on the quantitative aspect of the relation between nilpotence and torsion.
+In Section~\ref{Sec:PLGP} we recall the necessary background material from the theory of quadratic forms and ordered fields as well as Pfister's Local-Global Principle for quadratic forms in a generalized version, relative to preorderings.
+We also touch on the quantitative aspect of the relation between nilpotence and torsion, using Lewis' annihilating polynomials.

-In Sections~\ref{sec3}, \ref{sec4} and \ref{sec5} we recall the basic terminology for algebras with involution, consider their relations to quaternion algebras and quadratic forms and study involution trace forms.
+In Section~\ref{sec3} we recall the basic terminology for algebras with involution, consider their relations to quaternion algebras and quadratic forms and study involution trace forms.

-In Section~\ref{sec6} we treat the notion of hyperbolicity for algebras with involution and cite the relevant results about hyperbolicity behaviour over field extensions.
+In Section~\ref{sec6} we treat the notion of hyperbolicity for algebras with involution and cite the relevant results about its behaviour under field extensions.